SGSTeamDev/Therealowlet-Node-SDK/CONTRIBUTING.md

 4. For functionality updates, document how to use the new feature.
 5. Use clear and meaningful commit messages.
 6. Complete all sections of the pull request template before submitting.
-7. Submit your pull request against the `staging` branch.
+7. Submit your pull request against the `dev` branch.
 8. A maintainer will review your submission and may request changes.

 For guidance on creating a pull request, visit [GitHub’s documentation](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).